 - Make sure the colony forming units (CFUs) is a high number, such as 15-100 billion.

 For Commercial Yogurts: Be wary of buying commercial yogurts because you think they contain probiotics.
 These yogurts are mostly loaded with sugar and high fructose corn syrup (HFCS).
 High fructose corn syrup is mainly made from genetically modified (GMO) corn.
 It is ultra-processed, not a natural product and is unhealthy.
 It is hard to stay away from HFCS nowadays because it is incorporated into practically everything that we eat and buy today.
-HFCS causes an increased risk of lifelong health conditions such as cancer, diabetes, weight gain, obesity, liver disease, high blood pressure, high cholesterol, gastrointestinal issues, and heart disease.
+HFCS may cause an increased risk of lifelong health conditions such as cancer, diabetes, weight gain, obesity, liver disease, high blood pressure, high cholesterol, gastrointestinal issues, and heart disease.

 For Various Food and Drink: